Packing | Travel Tips

 Extra phone charging cable

-I promise you there is nothing more annoying than your phone cable breaking (why is this a regular for me Apple?) when you are in the middle of nowhere and can’t find the right cable.
-I found this especially in Asia where brands such as Oppo are more popular.
+There is nothing more annoying than your phone cable breaking (why is this a regular for me, Apple?) when you are in the middle of nowhere and can’t find the right cable.
+I found this, especially in Asia, where brands such as Oppo are more popular.
 Bring a backup cable with you so if the first one fails, you don’t lose your pocket camera and access to all the trip info you might have saved on your device.
-If you are traveling in a group, someone will likely be able to lend you one, but as a solo traveller, this is a packing essential in my eyes.
+If you are travelling in a group, someone will likely be able to lend you one, but as a solo traveller, this is a packing essential.

 Leave a Reply